 Parabens are widely used as preservatives in cosmetics and personal care products, as well as in pharmaceuticals and processed food.
 They extend shelf life by preventing microbial and fungal growth.
-Parabens are suspected of contributing to breast cancer risk since they are xenoestrogens, man-made compounds that bind to and active estrogen receptors.
+Parabens are suspected of contributing to breast cancer risk since they are xenoestrogens, man-made compounds that bind to and activate estrogen receptors.
 Significant paraben levels have been found in the breast tissue of women with breast cancer.
 Now a new study has reported that parabens may be more potent at sharply lower doses than previous studies have suggested in estrogen receptor positive HER2/neu overexpressing (ER+/PR+/HER2+) breast cancer cells.

 Parabens and breast cancer